perrycate/tldr/posts/peak.md

  * Those children get more praise and attention from the coaches, and the younger children just assume they're not as good.
- * The older children are more motivated to continue, so they keep getting better
+ * The older children are more motivated to continue, so they keep getting better.

 The same effect is present in other sports, like soccer.

 #### "Tone-deafness" is _incredibly_ rare
- * 1 in 6 American adults think they can't sing or are tone deaf
+ * 1 in 6 American adults think they can't sing or are tone deaf.
- * Real tone deafness is so rare, the discovery of such a person made it into a major scientific journal
+ * Real tone deafness is so rare, the discovery of such a person made it into a major scientific journal.
  * The people who think they're tone deaf usually were told that they couldn't sing at some point, and stopped trying after that.